valory-xyz/open-autonomy/docs/api/skills/transaction_settlement_abci/rounds.md

 due to the way we are inserting the hashes in the array.
 We keep the hashes sorted by the time of their finalization.
-If this property is accessed before the finalization succeeds, then it is incorrectly used and raises an internal error.
+If this property is accessed before the finalization succeeds, then it is incorrectly used and raises an error.

 **Returns**: